WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     Colours.csv: added clrHyperbole - set to 0 to make them disappear

     Colours.csv: Removed, now created as necessary with all legal User-defined colours

+    Menu system overhauled - it now displays valid command line parameters, and allows the selection of Display mode and Logfile

 (Yes, I'm British)